 Infant Car Seat

 An infant car seat is meant to be used for children typically under the age of twelve months.
-Moreover, it’s designed to only be used rear-facing, which is the safest way for an infant to ride!
+Moreover, it’s designed to only be used in the rear-facing position, which is the safest way for an infant to ride!
 Many come with inserts to help the seat adapt to your fast-growing baby from that first ride home through much of that first year.

 Infant seats also offer many benefits for those first weeks and months of parenthood.
 With a convenient carry handle and, usually, a detachable base, it’s easy to remove the car seat from your vehicle with baby still buckled securely inside.
 They’re designed to fit even the tiniest of passengers, keeping them cozy and safe.
 And by purchasing additional bases or using a seat’s baseless installation option, one infant car seat can seamlessly transition from vehicle to vehicle to keep baby safe wherever your adventures may take you!